zhou0123/JDE-attack/README.md

 ```
 Results are saved in text files in `$DATASET_ROOT/results/*.txt`.
 You can also add `--save-images` or `--save-videos` flags to obtain the visualized results.
 Visualized results are saved in `$DATASET_ROOT/outputs/`

-## Acknowledgement
-A large portion of code is borrowed from [ultralytics/yolov3](https://github.com/ultralytics/yolov3) and [longcw/MOTDT](https://github.com/longcw/MOTDT), many thanks to their wonderful work!

 ## Citation